 Ganggangsullae (강강술래) – Korean circle dance

 Ganggangsullae is a circle dance performed by women which combines group entertainment with dancing and singing.
-It is performed outdoors on the night of Chuseok under the full moon.
+It is performed outdoors at night under the full moon on Chuseok (or on the 15th of lunar new year).
 Ganggangsullae historically was performed as a farming rite on Chuseok to please and enterain the gods.
 It was designated as Important Intangible Cultural Treasure No.8 of South Korea in 1966 and UNESCO Intangible Heritage of Humanity in 2009.